edwinhuish/bootstrap-multitabs/README.md

     $('.content-wrapper').multitabs({
-        showHash : true,                            //While is true, show hash in URL, in case refresh or F5, can stay in same tab page. showClose : false,                          //while is false, show close button in hover, if true, show close button always fixed : true ,                              //fixed the nav-bar layout : 'default',                         //it can be 'default', 'classic' (all hidden tab in dropdown list), and simple style : 'nav-tabs',                         //can be nav-tabs or nav-pills link : '.multitabs',                        //selector text to trigger multitabs.
+        showHash : true,                            //While is true, show hash in URL, in case refresh or F5, can stay in same tab page. showClose : false,                          //while is false, show close button in hover, if true, show close button always fixed : false,                              //fixed the nav-bar
+        layout : 'default',                         //it can be 'default', 'classic' (all hidden tab in dropdown list), and simple style : 'nav-tabs',                         //can be nav-tabs or nav-pills link : '.multitabs',                        //selector text to trigger multitabs.